Functional relations of solutions of q-difference equations: Introduction

 The second part of the paper is organized as follows.
 Section $ \ref{sec:parampvdiscr}$ contains reminders and complements about the parametrized difference Galois theory developed by Ovchinnikov and Wibmer in \cite{OvWib}.
-Then, we split our study in two cases, depending on the $\sp$-transcendence of the determinant of the fundamental solution.
+Then, we split our study in two cases, depending on the $\sp$-transcendence of the determinant of the fundamental matrix of solutions.
 Since the latter is solution of an order one $q$-difference equation, we have to compute the parametrized difference Galois group of such equations.
 This is the goal of Section $ \ref{sec6}$.
 Then, in Section $ \ref{sec7}$, we deal with projective isomonodromy, and we find basically the same type of result as in the first part.
-If the difference Galois group of \eqref{equa q diff intro} is large, then we have two possibilities: either the parametrized difference Galois group is large, or any solution of \eqref{equa q diff intro} satifies a linear $\mathbf{q}'$-difference equation.
-In Section $ \ref{sec8}$, we prove that the latter case does not occur when the determinant of the fundamental solution is $\sp$-algebraic.
-Hopefully, in all cases, we are able to prove the $\sp$-transcendence of the meromorphic solutions of \eqref{equa q diff intro}.
-We apply our main results to the $q$-hypergeometric series in Section $\ref{sec9}$.
+If the difference Galois group of \eqref{equa q diff intro} is large, then we have two possibilities: either the parametrized difference Galois group is large, or any solution of \eqref{equa q diff intro} satisfies a linear $\qpr$-difference equation.
+In Section $ \ref{sec8}$, we prove that the latter case does not occur when the determinant of the fundamental matrix of solutions is $\sp$-algebraic.
+Hopefully, in all cases, we are able to prove the $\sp$-transcendence of Laurent series solutions of \eqref{equa q diff intro}.
+We apply our main results to the $q$-hypergeometric series in Section~$\ref{sec9}$.

 5 pt

 {\bf General conventions.} All rings are commutative with identity and contain the field of rational numbers.
 In particular, all fields are of characteristic zero.